artrabelo/cup/README.md

 #### What it eats

-`cup` uses a JSON file to store notes.
-This makes it easy to group your notes by topic and import/export them.
-It looks like this:
+`cup` uses a JSON file to store notes that looks like this:

 ```json
 {